benlesh/event-target-polyfill/README.md

 [![npm version](https://badge.fury.io/js/event-target-polyfill.svg)](https://badge.fury.io/js/event-target-polyfill)
 ![Node.js CI](https://github.com/benlesh/event-target-polyfill/workflows/Node.js%20CI/badge.svg)

+# NO LONGER MAINTAINED

+I no longer have a reason to maintain this.
+Feel free to fork.
+If you you'd like to take it over, just DM me on Twitter and we'll work something out.

 # event-target-polyfill

 A polyfill for `EventTarget` (and `Event`), meant to run in older version of node or possibly IE 11, that has the most accurate set of characteristics of `EventTarget` that can be provided.